 This Friday, like every other Friday I was hitting the gym.
 Normally I go first thing in the morning, properly hydrated (from lots of water as soon as I wake up).
 But, this Friday was different.
 Spending an afternoon working, coffee-ing and not really drinking enough water, didn’t do my performance any favours.

-I lacked energy and while lifting weights, I was feeling grinding, clicking and popping of bones in my shoulders and elbows.
-It was disgusting.
-Not necessarily painful but really off-putting.
+I lacked energy and the grinding, clicking and popping of bones in my shoulders and elbows was disgusting.
+Not necessarily painful, but really off-putting.

 Dehydration is the number one reason why you’re lacking energy, why your bones are clicking and why you generally feel just a little bit crappy.

 Why is it important to stay hydrated?

 Water is like the oil in a car, it keeps the whole engine ticking.
 Water is used to transfer blood and oxygen around the body.
 It’s even in your digestive system, keeping everything well lubricated and helping to secrete toxins, through sweat, when we exercise.

 is really affected when you’re dehydrated.
 Your body is constantly using water to regulate your core body temperature.
 Unnecessary stress is being placed on the body when your temperature rises.
 Which is why, without the water to cool this down you will be causing your physical performance and recovery damage.